L000Pz/Minecraft_TicTacToe/README.md

 ## Author Info

+This plugin used the [TicTacToe](https://github.com/L000Pz/TicTacToe) repository as its base, feel free to use it.

 I would appreciate your comments on the code.
 I'm an amateur programmer and open to all opinions.😊

 - Twitter - [@L00Pz_](https://twitter.com/L00Pz_)